syrilster/Java/Threads/WorkStealing/ManagedBlocking/README.md

 * Upon termination, all synchronization methods immediately return without waiting for advance, as indicated by a negative return value.
 Similarly, attempts to register upon termination have no effect.

 ## Phaser Tiering
 * Phasers may be tiered (i.e., constructed in tree structures) to reduce contention.
-P
-* hasers with large numbers of parties may experience heavy synchronization contention costs.
+* Phasers with large numbers of parties may experience heavy synchronization contention costs.
 These may be set up as a groups of sub-phasers which share a common parent.
 * This may greatly increase throughput even though it incurs greater per-operation overhead.

 ## Phaser Monitoring